Peace Corps — Make the Most of Your World

 3. Helping promote a better understanding of other peoples on the part of all Americans.

 Indiana University employs a campus-based Peace Corps Recruiter who is responsible for providing advice and insight to those interested in Peace Corps service.
 The Recruiter is your face-to-face resource to learn about opportunities with the Peace Corps, the application process, and what the life of a Peace Corps Volunteer entails.
 The Peace Corps Recruiter is housed within the Walter Center for Career Achievement in Ernie Pyle Hall.

 As you know, Peace Corps has temporarily suspended international operations.
 The timeline for return is currently unclear, as it will depend on a country-by-country assessment.
 To address this uncertainty, we have temporarily shifted to a broader model of choices for applying to Peace Corps service.
 We look forward to returning as soon as conditions permit, and at that time, we will need volunteers.

-Positions are listed on the Volunteer Openings page with departure dates ranging from January – June 2021.
+Positions are listed on the Volunteer Openings page with departure dates ranging from late 2021 to early 2022.
 You can apply at any time either to serve where needed most, or to a specific job category in a specific region, such as “English Education Teacher – Africa.”
 Being flexible is essential, and on your application, you are welcome to note any country and job preferences you may have.
 Talk with your recruiter about the details.